andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

  ![Data center](I_1.5.png "Data centers can operate sustainably by using renewable energy, reusing waste heat and ensuring hardware and materials are recycled.
 Circular solutions reduce resource consumption and contribute to a more sustainable future.")

 Life on Earth is based on circular processes, as shown in Figure 5.
 For thousands of years, our ancestors followed the rhythm of nature: planting, fertilizing, harvesting, and beginning the cycle again year after year.
 Not all production was circular, but with fewer people on the planet, natural resources such as water, forests, oil, and iron seemed inexhaustible.
 New supplies could always be found.
 Today, however, those supplies are under serious pressure.
-The human population has grown, and we are consuming more of the Earth's resources at a rate that is pushing us toward planetary boundaries.
+The human population has grown, and we are consuming more of the Earth's resources at a rate that is pushing us toward and past planetary boundaries.

 We have good reason to fear that we will run out of more and more resources if we do not improve our ability to develop new technologies and business models based on circular processes, where energy and materials are reused and recycled from raw materials.
 In digital practice, this could be as simple as using renewable energy or ensuring that all e-waste is sent to companies that can effectively recycle it.
 In theory, the vast majority of e-waste can be recycled.

 Look to nature for inspiration when designing digital products.
 One of the most effective ways to create sustainable solutions is to design cyclical systems where energy and materials are repeatedly recycled without being lost or discarded.
-In other words, sustainable processes are circular, -they can be repeated many times without generating significant amounts of waste or wasted energy.
+In other words, sustainable processes are circular, they can be repeated many times without generating significant amounts of waste or wasted energy.
 Working with sustainability means designing the best possible circular processes.

 {id: greenhouse-gases}
 ### Greenhouse gases (GHG) and climate change